 - Phencyclidine (PCP)

 Typically, DUI charges are determined by failed blood and breath tests, random employer-administered drug tests, or inspection from a drug expert.
 Refusal to submit to one of these tests gives reason to charge a commercial driver with a DUI, due to implied consent and FMCSA policies.
-Attorney Jeremy Brehmer has a highly knowledgeable scientific background, giving him unique insight into test procedures and potential inaccuracies that can aid in your defense.
+Bakersfield DUI lawyer, attorney Jeremy Brehmer has a highly knowledgeable scientific background, giving him unique insight into test procedures and potential inaccuracies that can aid in your defense.

 Commercial Driver DUI Penalties

 Did you know a DUI conviction can affect your employment as a commercial driver for five years?
 The Federal Motor Carrier Safety Administration’s CDL Drug and Alcohol Clearinghouse is a database specifically designed to hold information regarding drivers’ drug and alcohol violations.
 Each year, employers are required to query the Clearinghouse for each driver they employ.
 Commercial drivers’ DUI convictions will be recorded in the database for five years or more.

 Upon the first DUI offense, the driver’s commercial driver’s license will be suspended for a year, making employment as a commercial driver impossible during that time.
 The second offense within ten years will result in permanent CDL disqualification by the FMCSA.
 In addition to the loss of employment and CDL suspension or cancellation, DUI convictions can result in fines, treatment programs, and even jail time.